maryam-v/RL-robot-navigation/README.md

 # RL-robot-navigation
-Mobile robot navigation in partially observable environments with moving obstacles and target using DQN and Dueling DQNd
+Mobile robot navigation in partially observable environments with moving obstacles and target using DQN and Dueling DQN.